-- 116. If the Board is considering a transfer of engagements to, or amalgamation with, another Society it must satisfy itself that the interests of Members', wider stakeholders' and the community it is set up to benefit are safeguarded during negotiations.
-It must provide Members with all of the information they need to make an informed choice as to whether or not to approve the transfer. - 117.
-The Society may, by special resolution passed in a way required by section 111 of the Act, amalgamate with, or transfer its engagements to another society whose rules shall be subject to at least the same degree of restriction on the distribution of profits and assets as imposed on this Society by virtue of these Rules.
+- 118. If the Board is considering a transfer of engagements to, or amalgamation with, another Society it must satisfy itself that the interests of Members', wider stakeholders' and the community it is set up to benefit are safeguarded during negotiations.
+It must provide Members with all of the information they need to make an informed choice as to whether or not to approve the transfer. - 119.
+The Society may, by special resolution passed in the way required by section 111 of the Act, amalgamate with, or transfer its engagements to another society that is a charity in law.
 The Society may also accept a transfer of engagements and assets by a resolution of the Board or by ordinary resolution at a general meeting.